AllenSWDB/allenswdb.github.io/databook/glossary.md

   (SNCG), found across layers 2-6.
 Most SNCG cells are CCK-expressing {term}`basket cell`s that also express the cannabinoid receptor CB1, which makes their output sensitive to endocannabinoid signaling.
-Earlier taxonomies placed these cells with Vip and Lamp5 cells in a single Htr3a group.
+Earlier taxonomies placed these cells with VIP and Lamp5 cells in a single Htr3a group.

 SST neuron
 Somatostatin-positive interneuron